Flybe, Ryanair seal deal on new Irish airline

 In return Flybe will pay Ryanair 1 million euros for the newly created airline.

-In addition to the Flybe deal, Ryanair will pass Aer Lingus's routes from London's Gatwick Airport to British Airways (ICAG.L), a source close to the talks said.
+In addition to the Flybe deal, Ryanair will pass Aer Lingus's routes from London's Gatwick Airport to British Airways, a source close to the talks said.

 Flybe said on Wednesday the deal had received "irrevocable acceptances" from 64 percent of shareholders, allowing Ryanair to present it to the European Commission as a binding deal.